ETIMC/Report/typst/template.typ

     }

     // Add margin to figures
-    show figure: set block(spacing: 1.5em)
+    //set figure(placement: auto) // Change this to have image autoposition themselves (at either top or bottom) show figure: set block(spacing: 1.5em)

   // Numbering and spacing of math set math.equation(numbering: "(1)")